Wheaty-Cloud/Wwheaty-Launcher/README.md

 ## Modded versions

 In the installation window, you can choose your mod loader between NeoForge, Forge and Fabric.
-Then, type the minecraft version in the text field and choose the loader version in the dropdown menu
+Then, type the minecraft version in the text field and choose the loader version in the dropdown menu.

 # Using Mods

 Once you have set up your modded installation, you can add mods very simply by using the mod manager.
 To do so, click the "Mod manager" button, then add the mods you want in the new window, and they will automatically be used when using a mod installation.
-You can also disable or delete your mods from there
+You can also disable or delete your mods from there.

 [Releases]: https://github.com/Wheaty-Cloud/Wwheaty-Launcher/releases/